The First Mass Protest on Threads: Multimodal Mobilization and AI-Generated Visuals in Taiwan's Bluebird Movement: Literature Review

 In Taiwan’s lexicon, Threads quickly earned the humorous nickname ``cuì'' (meaning ``crispy'' in Mandarin).
 Notable political figures in Taiwan, including former President Chen Shui-bian, have used Threads in populist, civics-focused ways—like answering students’ legal questions.
 Due to its public-facing nature, Threads became the Twitter Taiwan never had.
 Threads became a new gathering space, especially for young users in Taiwan, to discuss political content, and eventually, political mobilization~\cite{yang2024threads}.

-The general election of Taiwan, held in January 2024, featured a three-way horse race between the Democratic Progressive Party (DPP), the Kuomingtang (KMT), and Taiwan People’s Party (TPP).
+The general election of Taiwan, held in January 2024, featured a three-way horse race between the Democratic Progressive Party (DPP), the Kuomintang (KMT), and Taiwan People’s Party (TPP).
+Taiwan's main political cleavages center on identity and territory, unlike traditional left-right divisions, and social movements have directly shaped party formation \cite{nachman2025}.
 In the past, presidential elections in Taiwan were a bipartisan race between the DPP and KMT, split between cross-strait attitudes.
 Growing concern with issues such as energy policy and the domestic economy allowed third parties like the TPP to emerge~\cite{weener2025beyond}.
 Although President Lai Ching-te initiated a record third presidency for the DPP, the KMT and TPP held a majority in the Legislative Yuan (LY), equivalent to Congress in the United States.
 Through a majority alliance, the KMT–TPP coalition could thus effectively block initiatives by the DPP.
 Many citizens voiced concerns that if legislative voting was done solely on the basis of partisanship, then this LY would diminish Taiwan’s democracy.

 The Bluebird Movement was a youth-led civic protest movement in Taiwan that erupted in May 2024 in response to legislative maneuvers by the opposition KMT and TPP~\cite{wang2024protesters}.
 The protests were triggered by proposed parliamentary reforms, which expanded the legislature’s investigatory powers in ways that could weaken checks and balances and concentrate power in the KMT–TPP coalition.
 Beginning on May 17, 2024, thousands of students and young people gathered outside the Legislative Yuan in Taipei.
 By June 4, 2024, the movement raised 2.6 million dollars to display an ad in Times Square~\cite{everington2024bluebird}.